-The family of the toddler who lost his life after a driver crashed into a Richmond Hill daycare last week held a public memorial service Sunday morning, where they also called for accountability for the accident and better safety measures at child-care centers in Ontario.
+The family of the toddler who lost his life after a car crashed into a Richmond Hill daycare last week held a public memorial service on Sunday morning, where they also called for accountability regarding the accident and better safety measures at Ontario childcare facilities.

 The service for Liam Riazati took place in Richmond Hill starting at 10 a. m., according to a news release from a family spokesperson.